 Danielle Katz, Co-founder and Board President: At four months of age, Danielle took one of the last runs down the Stanislaus River before it was dammed.
 At 14 she became a river guide, regularly working trips on the Klamath, Rogue, and Tatshenshini-Alsek in Alaska for James Henry River Journeys.
 In 2009 she paddled 2,271 miles down the length of the Mississippi for the non-profit What About Blue, raising funds to build wells and sanitation projects in Rwanda.
 She has completed several StS journeys since and is excited about sharing her passion for rivers and Source to Sea literacy.

 John Dye, Co-founder and Vice-President: John brings 40 years of on-water experience to the campaign.
 His background in project management includes co-founding a youth aquatic fitness non-profit.
 John has run fundraising events for the Sonoma Land Trust, the Tuolumne River Trust, and currently acts as the Tuolumne River Trust’s principle guide and instructor.
 He teaches kayaking at California Canoe and Kayak and has had paddling articles appear in Surfski and Waterdog Ezines.

 Stephen Linaweaver, Founding Board Member: is a sustainability professional with a big passion for rivers.
 He has guided rafting trips in the US, Nepal, Kenya, and on the White Nile in Uganda, and has previously worked as an environmental educator for Save the Bay.
 When conditions allow, he still squeezes into a twenty year-old baby-blue Perception Dancer and kayak commutes to work across the San Francisco Bay from his home in Oakland.

-Matt Palmariello, California 100 Event Director: While pursuing a Recreation Management degree at the University of New Hampshire, Matt was introduced to paddling and it heavily impacted his life.
+Matt Palmariello, Board Member: While pursuing a Recreation Management degree at the University of New Hampshire, Matt was introduced to paddling and it heavily impacted his life.
 For the next few years he guided sea kayaking trips in the summer, and worked on skiing events in the winter, eventually transitioning to Utah to work with the non-profit US Ski & Snowboard Team.
 Each summer he migrated to California where his paddling interests evolved from sea kayaking to open canoeing to standup paddling.
 Today he lives in Rome, Maine.